bg bg

 Water therapy at home: pros and cons

-But, remember that not all dogs are natural swimmers.
+Just remember that not all dogs are natural swimmers.
 Rescue organizations are often called upon to haul drowning dogs out of water when their sense of adventure overcomes their survival instinct!
-If you are letting your dog swim in large bodies of water such as the ocean or a lake, make sure they have a properly fitted flotation jacket.
+If you’re letting your dog swim in large bodies of water such as the ocean or a lake, make sure they have a properly fitted flotation jacket.
 If your pet has specific needs, letting them swim or play in water unsupervised may make injuries or illnesses worse.
 Dedicated canine water therapy should always take place in safe environments where the water level and temperature are properly controlled.

 Can all dogs benefit from hydrotherapy?

 Any form of canine hydrotherapy should be avoided if your pet has an underlying disease or an open wound.
 Also, it’s not a good idea to let dogs suffering from ear problems go into water.
 Water may get inside their ears, causing discomfort and aggravating the condition.
-Dogs that are nervous about water or who don’t enjoy being immersed should never be forced to swim.
+Dogs who are nervous about water or who don’t enjoy being immersed should never be forced to swim.
 The psychological damage of such an experience can have lifelong effects.
-Whether you are encouraging your dog into open water or starting a hydrotherapy session, if they show any signs of anxiety, the session should be stopped immediately.
+Whether you’re encouraging your dog into open water or starting a hydrotherapy session, if they show any signs of anxiety, the session should be stopped immediately.
 The stress of the experience can raise your dog’s blood pressure and heart rate, potentially increasing the risk of a cardiovascular emergency.

 bowls